geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_03_Lab2_Ex3_M365_Apps.md

 7. You may receive a **Continuing could be expensive** dialog box that displays a warning message indicating that it may be expensive to continue downloading because you're connected to a network that limits downloads every month. <br/>

 	**Important:** If you receive this dialog box, it may appear in the taskbar but not on the desktop.
-Hover your mouse over the **Office** icon on the taskbar, and then select the **Continuing could be expensive** dialog box if it appears.
+If this occurs, hover your mouse over the **Office** icon on the taskbar, and then select the **Continuing could be expensive** dialog box if it appears.
 If you do receive this dialog box, the Office install will NOT proceed until you select **Continue** (the Office window will just keep displaying the **We’re getting things ready** message, but it won’t actually do anything). <br/>

 	In the **Continuing could be expensive** dialog box, select **Continue**.